Answering Four Excuses for Celebrating Halloween

 Oct.
 31, millions of Christians will celebrate Halloween.
 Why do people who claim Christianity continue to take part in this openly dark holiday?

-Halloween is coming up; and amazingly, millions of Christians will celebrate this dark holiday—along with their children.
-People who should be following the teachings and example of Jesus Christ are putting up horrific images in their yards, telling ghost stories, watching horror movies and enveloping their lives in darkness.
+Halloween is coming up, and amazingly, millions of people in the Christian world will celebrate this dark holiday—along with their children.
+People who profess to follow the teachings and example of Jesus Christ will put up gruesome images in their yards, tell terrifying ghost stories, watch horror movies and envelop their lives in darkness.

 1. It doesn’t have to be celebrated as dark and evil.

 As long as their children dress up for Halloween as superheroes, mermaids or any other bright and nice thing, most parents don’t see an issue with participation.
-Many reason that it’s okay, as long as they aren’t going as zombies, skeletons or the devil.
+Many reason that it’s okay, as long as their kids aren’t going as zombies, skeletons or the devil.

 Interestingly enough, though, people don’t decorate their houses with mermaids and superheroes, do they?
-The decorations are usually skeletons, ghosts and other horrific things.
-Also, the movies that are marketed for Halloween are rarely about anything other than horror-filled themes.
+The decorations are usually skeletons, ghosts, spiders, severed heads and limbs and other grisly things.
+Also, the movies that are marketed for Halloween are rarely about anything other than horror-filled themes, with evil spirits and jump scares.

 2. Well, when we dress up and trick-or-treat, we are really celebrating All Saints’ Day.